perrette/sealevelbayes/README.md

     sealevelbayes-download --print
     sealevelbayes-download --name church_white_gmsl_2011_up naturalearth/ne_110m_coastline
     sealevelbayes-download --name psmsl*
-    sealevelbayes-download --json  # a custom selection of datasets for basic use of the package without recalibration sealevelbayes-download --all
+    sealevelbayes-download --all
 ```

-The datasets metadata handled by the tool can be found in [datasets.json](pm2025/datasets.json).
+The datasets required for the global SLR model are downloaded on-demand in the code, via the [require_dataset](sealevelbayes/datasets/manager.py) function.

 WARNINGS: some datasets are very large (e.g. the Garner et al. 2021 regional data is 37 GB).
-You may want to edit [datasets.json](pm2025/datasets.json) to remove it, if not used.
+So make sure you have enough available space before using the `--all` option.

 The listing does not include the CMIP6 archive for piControl runs.
 They are available from the usual ESGF portals.